noyevate/alx-system_engineering-devops/README.md

-this repo consit of the current working directory
+script that prints the absolute pathname of the current working directory